NathanRaphaelCarreon22/Q4RepositoryMagnesiumCARREON/seatwork.md

 - Guided Question: What changed compared to the default static positioning?
 Try to give different values to top and left or you can change it to bottom, right.

+- The position of the main content changes depending on the value on the top and left pixel values.

 ### Step 2 (Fixed):

 - Add in css ```position: fixed; bottom: 0; width: 100%;``` to .footer.

 - Guided Question: What happens when you scroll the page?
 Why does the footer behave differently from position relative?

+- You can't scroll on the page.
+The footer goes to the bottom when u make the valueof bottom equal to 0.

 ### Step 3 (Absolute):